studio1902/statamic-peak-commands/README.md

 Read more about [how you can contribute](https://peak.1902.studio/other/contributing.html) here.

 ## License
 Statamic Peak Commands is paid software with an open-source codebase.
 If you want to use it, you’ll need to buy a license from the Statamic Marketplace.
+The license is valid for only one project.
 Statamic itself is commercial software and has its' own license.